Learning in two-player games between transparent opponents: Social dilemmas with opponent transparency

 We now take the scenario of two principals submitting learning agents one step further.
 We can consider the ``game'' in which a strategy does not correspond to cooperating with some probability (as in the underlying PD), but to submitting a certain learning agent that will play multiple rounds of the underlying game (like the PD) against its opponent while updating its parameters.
 The principal then receives the reward of a final single-shot game.
 (For sufficiently long training periods, results do not change substantially if the principals instead receive the sum of all rewards received by their agent during training.)
 In such a scenario, each principal might be concerned not only with the learning of their own agent, but also with how they can shape the learning of their opponent's agent.

 Within the scope of this work, a learning agent is defined by the algorithm used to calculate its gradients (naive, LOLA, or SOS), its learning rate $\delta$, and its opponent learning rate $\eta$ (for non-naive learners).
 This still produces a large space of possible learning agents.
-For simplicity, we consider just five representatives.
-We fix $\delta=1$ for all learners and consider a naive learner, and LOLA and SOS learners with $\eta=1$ or $\eta=30$.
+For simplicity, we fix $\delta=1$ for all learners and evaluate the impact of different values of $\eta$ for both LOLA and SOS.